jtk11/SampleVS/README.md

 # SampleVS
-Use bilinear interpolation to move through randomly select samples
+Use bilinear interpolation to move through randomly selected samples